 CURATOR Gregory O'Brien OTHER VENUES Dunedin Public Art Gallery, 6 December 1997–25 January 1998; Robert McDougall Art Gallery, Christchurch, 5 February–19 April 1998; Auckland Art Gallery, 30 May–16 August 1998; Rotorua Museum of Art and History, 22 October–17 January 1999 SPONSORS Ernst and Young, Wellington Newspapers, Saatchi & Saatchi, Newstalk ZB, Chartwell Trust PUBLICATION publisher Godwit Publishing and City Gallery Wellington; essays Gregory O'Brien, Cilla McQueen, Bill Manhire, Hone Tuwhare, Ian Wedde

 Out the Black Window offers a literary take on the use of words and poetry in Ralph Hotere's painting.
-It's a show of paintings inspired by poems inspired by paintings.
 It includes a hundred works, from the late 1960s to the 1990s, on which Hotere has written, using pencil and paintbrush, stencil and blowtorch.
 Curator Gregory O'Brien calls Hotere’s work ‘the most consummate merging of literature and art’.

 Ralph Hotere (Te Aupōuri and Te Rarawa) was born in Mitimiti, Northland, in 1931.
-After early art training at Auckland Teachers' Training College, he moved to Dunedin in 1952, where he studied at Dunedin School of Art, part of King Edward Technical College.
-In the late 1950s, he worked as an Education Department schools art advisor in the Bay of Islands.
-In 1961, he gained a New Zealand Art Societies Fellowship and travelled to England where he studied at the Central School of Art and Design, London.
-From 1962, he studied in France and travelled through Europe, returning to New Zealand in 1965.
+After early art training at Auckland Teachers' Training College, he moves to Dunedin in 1952, where he studies at Dunedin School of Art, part of King Edward Technical College.
+In the late 1950s, he works as an arts advisor for the Education Department in the Bay of Islands.
+In 1961, he gains a New Zealand Art Societies Fellowship and travels to England where he studies at the Central School of Art and Design, London.
+From 1962, he studies in France and travels through Europe, returning to New Zealand in 1965.

-Hotere began incorporating words into his work when living in England and France, but it was after moving to Dunedin to take up the Frances Hodgkins fellowship in 1969 that he began working with poetry.
-In Dunedin, he met poets Cilla McQueen, Bill Manhire, Hone Tūwhare, and Ian Wedde, plus the composer Anthony Watson, Otago University's Mozart Fellow in 1970–1, to whom his Requiem series is dedicated.
-The show foregrounds the importance the University of Otago’s Burns, Mozart, and Hodgkins Fellowships both to Dunedin's artistic culture and Hotere's development.
+Hotere starts incorporating words into his work when living in England and France, but it is after moving to Dunedin to take up the Frances Hodgkins fellowship in 1969 that he begins working with poetry.
+In Dunedin, he meets poets Cilla McQueen, Bill Manhire, Hone Tūwhare, and Ian Wedde, plus composer Anthony Watson, Otago University's Mozart Fellow in 1970–1, to whom his Requiem series is dedicated.
+The show foregrounds the importance the University of Otago’s Burns, Mozart, and Hodgkins Fellowships to Dunedin's artistic culture and in Hotere's development.

-Bill Manhire was a key influence and collaborator.
+Bill Manhire is a key influence and collaborator.
 In 1969–71, Hotere produces paintings, drawings, and a book incorporating Manhire's concrete poem 'Malady'.
 The show features Hotere's seven-panel Malady painting from the Robert McDougall Art Gallery.
-Hotere returns to Manhire's poetry in his Pine canvasses, watercolours, and prints (1972 onwards), his Dawn/Water Poem paintings (1986), and his Song Cycle banners (1975), produced for a John Casserley dance.
+Hotere returns to Manhire's poetry in his Pine canvasses, watercolours, and prints (1972 onwards), his Dawn/Water Poem paintings (1986), and his Song Cycle banners (1975) produced for a John Casserley dance.

 Hone Tūwhare's poetry is also influential.
-Hotere designed the cover for Tūwhare's book Come Rain Hail (1970) and the cover and illustrations for his Sap-Wood & Milk (1972).
-Hotere has quoted from Tuwhare’s poems 'Rain', 'No Ordinary Sun’, and 'O Africa’ in his work.
+Hotere designs the cover for Tūwhare's book Come Rain Hail (1970) and the cover and illustrations for his Sap-Wood & Milk (1972).
+Hotere quotes Tuwhare’s poems 'Rain', 'No Ordinary Sun’, and 'O Africa’ in his work.
 (The show includes Tūwhare's poem 'Hotere', a witty analysis of the artist and his work.)

-In 1975, Hotere produced cover art for lan Wedde's poetry book, Pathway to the Sea, which led to a series of Hotere works, including his Aramoana: Pathway to the Sea works on corrugated iron.
+In 1975, Hotere produces cover art for lan Wedde's poetry book Pathway to the Sea, which leads to a series of Hotere works, including the Aramoana: Pathway to the Sea works on corrugated iron.
 These protest the construction of an aluminium smelter in Aramoana.

 A highlight of the show is Hotere’s stunning fifteen-panel Godwit/Kuaka mural (1977), commissioned for the Customs Hall of Auckland International Airport.
 Originally titled The Flight of the Godwit, it incorporates a tauparapara used on Northland marae.
 The words ‘Tahia Tahia, Ruia Ruia, Opea Opea’ run across the three central panels, invoking a flock of godwits, sweeping, scattering, regathering—implying birth and death, grief and joy, past and future.
 Another phrase, 'tau mai', means welcome.
-The mural is a journey through darkness and a spectrum of colour, linking living and dead to their turangawaewae.
+The mural is a journey through darkness and colour, linking living and dead to their turangawaewae.
 It forms a bridge between Aotearoa and other places, the destinations of migrating birds and international travellers.
-The mural remained in the Airport until 1996.
-When the building was remodelled, the mural was acquired by the Chartwell Trust.
+The mural remains in the Airport until 1996.
+When the building is remodelled, the mural is acquired by the Chartwell Trust.

 O'Brien tells the Dominion Post, 'this show is an extremely big deal for Māori culture.
 This is the apex of Māori achievement in the visual arts.’
 In National Business Review, critic John Daly-Peoples says, 'Hotere uses words and poetry like jumper leads.’
 Justin Paton says, 'McCahon is the bass, Hotere is the strings.'